 Fight Fraud: Know What Your Bank Won’t Ask You

 According to recent Federal Trade Commission reporting, Americans lost nearly $667 million to imposter scams and $1.9 billion overall to fraud in 2019 (a 28% increase from 2018)—and early reports indicate those numbers will be much higher for 2020.
-Unfortunately, whether businesses or consumers, no one is fully immune to criminal imposters or other attempted fraud (e.g., ).
+Unfortunately, neither businesses or consumers are fully immune to criminal imposters or other attempted fraud (e.g., email phishing, Paycheck Protection Program-related scams).
 This is primarily because fraudsters are adept at getting people to provide them with sensitive information about their consumer or business accounts.

 Two of the most important ways to avoid becoming a victim of fraud are knowing the red flags of being targeted and understanding the kinds of information your bank will never call and ask you to provide.